 Questions like these are why we started the Essential Handbook series; as a way to share the knowledge and lessons we’ve gathered from our experience working with B2C companies, and help other companies with the information they need to align their vision for service with the reality of their own operations.

-This week, we launched the first in our series of Handbooks, Writing the Modern Customer Service RFP, designed to help companies with the seemingly daunting task of putting together an RFP for a modern customer service platform.
-Use this Handbook to:
+Writing the Modern Customer Service RFP is a handbook designed to help companies with the seemingly daunting task of putting together an RFP for a modern customer service platform.

-- Jumpstart your RFP process with detailed requirements and sample RFP questions
+- Jumpstart your customer support RFP process with detailed requirements and sample RFP questions

 - Start a discussion around your company’s vision for service, and the infrastructure you need to get there

 - Plan your customer service platform project for 2019